What if a Parent Can’t Pay for Nursing Home Care?

 In Colorado, there is a screening form called Colorado ULTC 100.2.

-If you look at the form, you’ll see the two sections.
-One is for Potential Community Based Long Term Care Program that would be the in-home care option.
-Then Residential Alternatives like alternative care facilities, Developmentally Disabled residential programs, nursing facilities, or ICF/IID an intermediate care or intellectual disability care facility.
+If you look at the form, you’ll see two sections.
+One is for a Community-Based Long-Term Care Program, which would be the in-home care option.
+Then, there are Residential Alternatives, such as alternative care facilities, Developmentalally Disabled residential programs, nursing facilities, ICF/IID, and intermediate care or intellectual disability care facilities.

-For all of these options, the payor is Medicaid.
+For all of these options, Medicaid is the payor.
 So once the nursing home submits the ULTC100.2 in Colorado (your state may have a different form name and number), the timeline for review and approval begins.

 Medicaid Applications: Details Matter

-It is a must to be extremely present and attentive to this application process.
+You must be extremely present and attentive to this application process.
 You have a limited amount of time to provide the financial background.
 Make sure the billing person at the nursing home or someone in the Medicaid office gives you a list of what you must gather and submit.

 Any delays on your part or providing incomplete or inaccurate information will slow down the process.
-And depending on where you live, it can take weeks or months for an application to be approved.
+Depending on where you live, an application can take weeks or months to be approved.

-So time is of the essence.
-This process to apply for Medicaid that I am describing is the answer to what if a parent can’t pay for nursing home care.
+Time is of the essence.
+This process to apply for Medicaid, described here, is the answer to what happens if a parent can’t pay for nursing home care.

 How to Apply for Medicaid if a Parent Isn’t in a Nursing Home